southwick-associates/workflow/inst/template-init/README.md

 ### Software Environment

-The package library was setup using [package renv](https://rstudio.github.io/renv/index.html).
+The R package library was setup using [package renv](https://rstudio.github.io/renv/index.html).
 Use `renv::restore()` to build the package library used for this analysis.